Hunter690/ANI/README.md

 ##### Vectorization LR Gradient Regression

-Note: a derivative with respect to a variable may commonly be seen as the derivative of the variable
+- Note: a derivative with respect to a variable may commonly be seen as the derivative of the variable
-Ex: dL/dz is commonly written as dz
+Ex: `dL/dz` is commonly written as `dz`
-Due to a lack of clarity, this convention will not be followed
+- Due to a lack of clarity, this convention will not be followed
-dL/dz[1] = a[1] - y[1]
+`dL/dz[1] = a[1] - y[1]
 dL/dZ = [dL/dz[1] dL/dz[2] ... dL/dz[m]]
 A = [a[1] ... a[m]]   Y = [y[1] ... y[m]]
 dL/dZ = A - Y = [a[1] - y[1] ... a[m] - y[m]]
+`

-Non-vectorized dL/db
+Non-vectorized dL/db:

 ```python